Glee-UK/virtualcampfire/README.md

 # Lyric format
 The lyrics are html files with a strict format, stored in the `lyrics` directory.
+The expected html tags are:
+- title
+- h1
+- pre
+- i is used to indicate chorus

 # Naming convention